chrispla/MSA-laplacian-novelty/README.md

 # Music Structure Boundary Estimation using Laplacian Approximation Novelty

 ### Requirements
-You need to have the SALAMI 2.0 [annotations](https://github.com/DDMAL/salami-data-public) and respective audio.
+You need to have the SALAMI 2.0 [annotations](https://github.com/DDMAL/salami-data-public) and their respective audio.

 Your python installation needs to contain the following modules:
 ```